 Roundup is a popular herbicide manufactured by Monsanto Company.
-Introduced to the markets in the 1970s, Roundup has become one of America’s leading commercial and retail weed killers, being described as the “most widely applied pesticide worldwide” by the Europe Environmental Sciences journal.
+Introduced to markets in the 1970s, it has become one of America’s leading commercial and retail weed killers, being described as the “most widely applied pesticide worldwide.”

-It works by targeting amino acids used for growth in plants.
-Roundup is used in a variety of places, from major farming communities and row crops to small personal gardens and front lawns.
+Roundup weed killer is used in a variety of places, from major farming communities and row crops to small personal gardens and front lawns.

-Monsanto has tried its best to cover up the harmful aspects of its product; from speculations of ghostwriting false academic papers about its products to flat out denying any harmful side effects stemming from continuous exposure to Roundup.
+Monsanto has tried to cover up the harmful aspects of its product; from speculations of ghostwriting false academic papers about its products, to flat-out denying any harmful side effects stemming from continuous exposure to Roundup.

-Due to its carcinogenic nature, Roundup has been linked to non-Hodgkin’s Lymphoma (NHL), a type of blood cancer.
+Due to its carcinogenic nature, Roundup weed killer has been linked to non-Hodgkin’s Lymphoma (NHL), a type of blood cancer.

 NHL is a type of cancer that attacks the lymphocytes, a type of white blood cell that fights infections, in the body.
 It is classified by stages depending upon its development and severity.
-Symptoms include swollen or enlarged lymph nodes, extreme weight loss, night sweats, feelings of tiredness, and fever.
+Symptoms include swollen or enlarged lymph nodes, extreme weight loss, night sweats, exhaustion, and fever.

-At Cory Watson Attorneys, we have made it our mission to fight for the rights of injury victims and their families for more than 30 years, and have recovered over $2.7 billion for clients.
+At Cory Watson Attorneys, we have made it our mission to fight for the rights of injury victims and their families for more than 30 years, and have recovered over 3 Billion for clients.

 If you or a loved one were diagnosed with blood cancer after having extensive exposure to Roundup, our team of personal injury lawyers is ready to help you get the compensation you deserve.
 Call (877) 562-0000 or fill out our online form to arrange for your free and confidential case evaluation.